Recognising domestic violence during the COVID-19 pandemic

 Following the handing down of the landmark Not Now, Not Ever report, the Queensland Government developed the Domestic and Family Violence Prevention Strategy 2016–2026 to implement the report’s recommendations.
 In accordance with their strategy to support Queenslanders affected by domestic and family violence, particularly during the COVID-19 pandemic, the Queensland Government has recently launched a new awareness campaign.

-In this alert, Partner, Alison Ross, Special Counsel, Kathleen Coggins and Law Graduate, John Hickey discuss how the purpose of this campaign is to provide awareness to Queenslanders regarding the types of abuse that are considered domestic and family violence and outline the resources that are available for those who are experiencing or perpetrating violence and abuse in the family home.
-The campaign website can be accessed here.
+In this alert, Partner, Alison Ross and Kathleen Coggins and Solicitor John Hickey discuss how the purpose of this campaign is to provide awareness to Queenslanders regarding the types of abuse that are considered domestic and family violence and outline the resources that are available for those who are experiencing or perpetrating violence and abuse in the family home.

 The COVID-19 lockdown measures that have been implemented nationally have meant that many victims of domestic and family violence have been required to spend additional time at home with their abusers to a degree that may be significantly different from usual arrangements.
 The effect of this is that some victims of domestic and family violence are cut off from the respite typically available to them by attending work, hobbies or school, or through their usual support network of friends and family.
 While these lockdown measures have slowly relaxed in most Australian states, incidences of domestic and family violence will continue without significant social reform.